 This ground pork lettuce wraps recipe is a total crowd pleaser!
 Tender browned ground pork mixed with crunchy veggies and a tangy sweet and sour sauce, all wrapped up in a cool and crisp bibb lettuce leaf, makes for a surprisingly satisfying meal in under 20 minutes.

 This recipe was created in partnership with the Ohio Pork Council.
-Thanks for supporting us and the brands we love!
+Thanks for supporting me and the brands I love!